marko-domic/etf-traffic-accidents/README.md

 suitable one that gives the best results.
 After that, using the chosen algorithm, it is necessary to predict the locations in the city where a traffic accident would occur at a certain time and under certain weather conditions.

+## Final thesis

+Final report for this project can be found on this [link](thesis/Analiza i predikcija saobraćajnih nesreća.pdf).
+It is written in Serbian.

 ## Processing description

 The inputs for machine learning are located inside the CSV file, with columns such as the coordinates of the location of